NICEE 2017 Student, Parent, and Chaperon Registration

 - Log Book

-- Clothes (casual clothes with shoes appropriate for walking a lot)
+Casual clothes with shoes appropriate for walking a lot are most appropriate.

 Students will be provided with a T-shirt and should plan to wear it over their clothes on Friday and Saturday.
 Students will also be provided with a rain poncho in the event of rain.